hudaanees/Open-ended/README.md

 --Documentation and Code Organization:

 **Develop comprehensive documentation for the monitoring system.
 Use header files to modularize the C code and enhance code readability.
-*with the collab of noorulhuda and urooj ftima*
+*with the collab of noorulhuda and urooj fatima*